microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ## Introduction
 ---------------------------------------

-To best use Microshare® data, it is important to understand how the data is structured, particularly for use of views, robots, APIs and the creation of Applications.
+To best use Microshare data, it is important to understand how the data is structured, particularly for use of views, robots, APIs and the creation of Applications.

-As described in the Microshare® Platform Advanced section, data unpacking follows data ingestion.
+As described in the Microshare Platform Advanced section, data unpacking follows data ingestion.
 But what does this mean in terms of data?

-When the raw data is ingested in Microshare® it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked recType.
-The new unpacked recType contains much more data according to the Microshare® formalism.
+When the raw data is ingested in Microshare it is stored in a simple form, while at the same time the unpacked data is stored in the unpacked recType.
+The new unpacked recType contains much more data according to the Microshare formalism.

 RecTypes are further explored in the [API Collection page](http://localhost:4000/docs/2/technical/api/api-collection/#api-structures).

-This guide serves to help you discern the different components of a Microshare® data payload.
+This guide serves to help you discern the different components of a Microshare data payload.

 ## First Example